“It’s not what you look at that matters, it’s what you see.” – Henry David Thoreau

 I’m Karly Randolph Pitman, the founder and steward of this sacred space.

 I struggled with eating disorders for decades, from my teens into my forties.
-Depression and anxiety have been longer companions on my journey, places I continue to care for daily.
+Depression and anxiety have been even longer companions on my journey.

-I’ve also been a life long seeker, a lover of the Divine, and the entertwining of these two realities – my yearning for spiritual connection and my human struggles – never seemed to fit.
-When I found myself caring for years of chronic mental and physical health challenges, I felt such shame that my heart – so filled by the mystical and wanting to understand the human condition – couldn’t prevent my suffering.
+I’m also a seeker, and a typical highly sensitive person.
+The intertwining of these realities – my conscientiousness and yearning, and my trauma and struggles – never seemed to fit.
+I couldn’t understand why I struggled so much to feel safe and whole.
+And when I found myself caring for years of chronic mental and physical health challenges, I felt ashamed – and wanted to fix it.

 I consumed spirituality, psychology, and self help, trying to find the ‘right’ teachings to help me ‘overcome my struggles.’
-I’m naturally conscientious and earnest, and I tried so hard!
+I tried so hard!

-While many of these teachings carry tremendous gifts and grace within them, and while they gave me helpful practices, there was a subtle way I was using these teachings to silence the shame I felt about my trauma.
+While many of these teachings carry tremendous gifts and grace within them, and while they gave me helpful practices, I was also subtly using these teachings to eradicate the shame I felt about my trauma.

 Over the years, through many rounds of frustration, I began to feel the futility that my attempts to ‘fix’ myself – no matter how transcendent the means – didn’t work.